uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 So I decided to use Python, since it would allow me to send the Arduino data over serial, and also so I could learn and use TKinter for Python for my home-brewed interface.

 In learning about serial data communication, I had to create my own command protocol that my Python code could send which the Arduino could then receive and interpret.
-My protocol needed to be able to assign a motorID as well as stepcount for the particular motor, and I also needed a protocol for executing the runAndWait() function.
+My protocol needed to be able to assign a Motor ID as well as step count for that particular motor, and I also needed a protocol for executing the runAndWait() function.
 So I ended up with the following command structure:

 ![CommandStructure]({{ site.url }}/img/Post3/Annotation 2020-08-07 172642.png)